6" Daspletosaurus Tyrannosaur Dinosaur Fossil Vertebrae Judith River FM MT COA

 Time period: Campanian of the Cretaceous.

 In Montana, the remains of three Daspletosaurus and five hadrosaurs have been found in a bone bed together.
 It’s unlikely that the bones had been washed together via a river flow, and some consider this evidence that Daspletosaurus may have formed packs.
-Of the three remains, one was an adult, another juvenile, but the age of the third cannot be determined.
-However this only really proves that three Daspletosaurus died in the same location.
+Of the three remains, one was an adult, another a juvenile, but the age of the third cannot be determined.
+However, this only really proves that three Daspletosaurus died in the same location.